IdanVahab/Temi_Server/README.md

   "incident_id": null
 }
 ```

+### 🏅 Scoring Mechanism

+Each scenario is mapped to a predefined step.
+When the correct scenario is detected, the robot proceeds and awards points.
+Incorrect or unsafe actions result in warnings or repeat steps.

-🧪 Example Use Case: Heating Food Safely
+### 🧪 Example Use Case: Heating Food Safely

-User opens microwave
+1. User opens microwave

-System checks for presence of metal pots
+2. System checks for presence of metal pots

-User inserts plate → scenario: plate_inserted_into_microwave
+3. User inserts plate → scenario: `plate_inserted_into_microwave`

-Robot speaks: "Close the microwave when you're ready."
+4. Robot speaks: "Close the microwave when you're ready."

-If dangerous behavior is detected (e.g., metal pot in microwave) → robot warns the user
+5. If dangerous behavior is detected (e.g., metal pot in microwave) → robot warns the user

 🏗 Project Structure
 ```